 A Facebook native add, in addition to descriptive text, visuals, and a clickthrough URL or action, an ad also includes other metadata.
 An advertisement’s many components are sent to your app using the Meta API.

 Why do advertisers choose native mobile advertising?

-Native advertising’s success can be attributed to the fact that it is more well-received by its intended audience.
+Native advertising’s success can be linked to the fact that it is well-received by its targeted audience.
 Ad fatigue can be alleviated by employing this strategy.
 As a result, individuals are more likely to view and absorb their material because they don’t feel like adverts.

 As individuals are bombarded with marketing ads throughout the day, a visual ad might be easily overlooked in traditional advertising.
 When it comes to native advertising, firms have a better chance of getting their message in front of the right people.

 As online marketers, we’re increasingly seeing brands turn to content marketing and/or native advertising to spread their marketing messages in the ever-changing digital landscape.
 Due to their direct connection to the target population, this is why.